nesdoug/M1TE2/Readme.txt

 ///////////////////////////////////////////////
 TODO-
-select multiple tiles to place as a block.
+-select multiple tiles to place as a block.
+-save RLE compressions
+-16 bit mode
 ///////////////////////////////////////////////